 You have to have a mailing list in your interface before you can utilize the strategies in this success guide-or benefit from your magazine at all, for that matter.

 We've put together instructions on how to export your contact list from many popular programs.
-To view the instructions, visit: remindermedia.com/exporting-mailing-lists.
+To view the instructions, visit: <a href="mailto:remindermedia.com/exporting-mailto:remindermedi market leader.